-Veronika Powell gives you the low-down on protein: what it is, why you need it, where you can find it and how much you need.
+Veronika Powell gives you the low-down on protein: what it is, why you need it, which vegan foods are high in protein and how much you need.

 What’s protein and why do we need it?

 Protein is a vital part of our cells, we need it for many essential reactions in the body, as a component for hormones and many other body functions.
 But what is protein?
 Protein is a generic name for large molecules consisting of different types of amino acids.
 The human body can manufacture some of these but there are nine amino acids that we need to have in our diet because our bodies can’t make them.

 You might have heard of ‘complete’ protein.
 It refers to protein that contains all nine essential amino acids so it’s a complete package in terms of your protein needs.
 In the plant kingdom, examples include soya, black beans, quinoa, chickpeas, cashew nuts, pumpkin seeds, chia seeds and pistachios.